htdebeer/paru/index.md

 specified in the file.
 Furthermore, you can also set metadata.
 For example, each time you encounter a Strong node, you could add it to the keywords metadata to automatically generate a list of keywords.

+As an example, I have created a filter that removes a pandoc configuration from the metadata if any.
+I use this in combination with `do-pandoc.rb` to generate a file only once.

+    #!/usr/bin/env ruby
+    require "paru/filter"

+    Paru::Filter.run do
+      metadata.delete "pandoc" if metadata.has_key? "pandoc"
+    end

 Chapter 4.
 Putting it all together {#putting-it-all-together}
 ==================================